 They’re open and engaged, meaning it’s a great time to get in front of them and encourage conversion.

 The EU MDR contains some differences between the member states with regards to patient marketing and often increased limitations do apply.
 France, for example, has the strictest rules forbidding marketing to a patient for any device that has a risk classification of IIb or higher.

 We have a handy PDF download of EU MDR and local country medical device advertising guidelines.

-As you can see, successful marketing comes down to remembering the basic principles and applying them to your campaigns, no matter who they are aimed at.
-As long as you are complying with regulations and you know your audience well, you are sure to see success.
+As long as you’re complying with regulations and you know your audience well, you are sure to see success.

 Podymos is a healthcare marketing agency, specialising in downstream Medical Device marketing.